This post may contain affiliate links. Please read our disclosure policy.

 - 1 tablespoon Worcestershire sauce

-Once the countdown has finished, carefully do a quick release.
-You can let it depressurize naturally if you wish, but I like the turkey better when it's a bit more tender.
+- Once the countdown has finished, do a quick release.
+You can let it depressurize naturally if you wish, but the turkey may dry out more.

 - You can use canned fire-roasted diced tomatoes for extra flavor.